WeWork Logo

 WeWork Logo History

-The company’s emergence was preceded by a similar service GreenDesk, which appeared in 2008 and was later sold.
+The company’s emergence was preceded by a similar service, GreenDesk, which appeared in 2008 and was later sold.
 After this, in 2010, an agency with the current name and management center in SoHo, Manhattan, appeared.
-Despite a rough start, it gained wide publicity and, contrary to predictions, turned the situation in its favor, becoming popular in many countries worldwide.
+Despite a rough start, it gained widespread publicity and, contrary to predictions, turned the situation in its favor, becoming popular in many countries.

-The recognizability of the company was facilitated by its visual identity, which didn’t have anything superfluous.
-The laconic logo instantly tells interested parties about the company and its services.
-The word emblem emphasizes the brand’s identity – it’s understandable, simple, and clear.
+The company’s recognizability was facilitated by its visual identity, which had no superfluous elements.
+The laconic logo instantly conveys the company and its services to interested parties.
+The word emblem emphasizes the brand’s identity.
+It’s understandable, simple, and clear.

 What is WeWork?